ham2k/polo.ham2k.com/content/en/docs/polo-features/callsign-notes/index.md

 ---
-title: "Offline data file Extensions"
-linkTitle: "Callsign Notes"
+title: "Callsign Notes"
-weight: 100
+weight: 3
-description: >-
-     Using Builtin and/or Custom Callsign Notes extension files for offline names and details lookups whilst logging
+description: Custom notes for callsigns that are shown while logging
 ---

-## Callsign Notes

-Callsing Notes is a feature that allows you to show short notes for specific callsigns in the logging screen.
+"Callsing Notes" is a feature that allows you to show short notes for specific callsigns in the logging screen.
 This can be useful to remember the name of a friend, or to know if a station is a member of a club or a special event station.

 PoLo comes with a built-in file, called "Ham2K's Hams of Note", but you can add as many additional files as you want, and enable and disable them as needed.